tal412/ChessScope/GOOGLE_DRIVE_SETUP.md

 ## Troubleshooting

 ### "Google API key not configured"
-- Make sure you've replaced the placeholder API key in `src/config/google.js`
+- Make sure you've created a `.env` file from `.env.example`
+- Verify you've set `VITE_GOOGLE_API_KEY` in your `.env` file
 - Ensure your API key is unrestricted or restricted to the Google Drive API
+- Restart your development server after adding environment variables

 ### "Google Client ID not configured"
-- Make sure you've replaced the placeholder Client ID in `src/config/google.js`
+- Make sure you've created a `.env` file from `.env.example`
+- Verify you've set `VITE_GOOGLE_CLIENT_ID` in your `.env` file
 - Verify the Client ID format ends with `.apps.googleusercontent.com`
+- Restart your development server after adding environment variables

 ### "Sign in failed"
 - Check that your domain is added to authorized origins in Google Cloud Console